 B2 First (FCE) Article: Structure

 Think of an interesting title which will make people want to read your article

 Start your article in an interesting way.
 You could ask the reader a question or make a strong statement.

-Build on the interest you have raised in the first paragraph.
-This may mean answering the question or telling the next part of the story
+Build on the interest you have raised in the first paragraph by telling the next part of the story

 Finish the article in an interesting way.
 This could be humorous or thought-provoking

 B2 First (FCE) Article: Writing Guide

 Articles usually have a title.
 The title should be informative (give the reader an idea of the subject) and attractive (make the reader want to read the article).